The Acts of the Apostles (Part 1)

 ¹⁸Now when Simon saw that the Spirit was given by the laying on of the apostles’ hands, he offered them money, ¹⁹saying, “Give me this authority also, so that whoever I lay my hands on receives the Holy Spirit.”

-²⁰But Peter said to him, “May your silver perish with you, because you presumed to buy the gift of God with money! ²¹There is no part or place for you in this thing, because your heart is not pure before God. ²²Repent therefore of this evil of yours, and ask of the Lord if the thought of your heart will be forgiven. ²³For I see you being with bitter poison and the bondage of unrighteousness.”
+²⁰But Peter said to him, “May your silver perish with you, because you presumed to buy the gift of God with money! ²¹There is no part or place for you in this thing, because your heart is not pure before God. ²²Repent therefore of this evil of yours, and ask of the Lord if the intent of your heart will be forgiven. ²³For I see you being with bitter poison and the bondage of unrighteousness.”

 ²⁴And in response Simon said, “Pray to the Lord on my behalf so that nothing you said will befall me.”